10 Things to Do in Mallorca in February

 Bellver Castle| ©Sergei Gussev

 Being surrounded by the Mediterranean Sea means that the climate on the island is not harsh.
-Thanks to this, Mallorca offers in winter a great variety of activities.
+As a result, Mallorca offers a wide variety of activities in winter.

-In February, the average temperature is around 15 degrees Celsius, but on some particularly sunny days it can be slightly higher.
-However, do not be confident and do not try to be brave and go for a swim, the sea water is still cold, it does not exceed 14 degrees at this time of year.
+In February, the average temperature is around 15 degrees, but on some particularly sunny days it can be slightly higher.
+However, don't be fooled into thinking you can go swimming, as the sea is still cold, with temperatures not exceeding 14 degrees at this time of year.

-It is advisable to pack warm clothes in your suitcase, especially if you are planning to visit the Tramuntana mountain range.
-Here the climate is much colder than in the flat area of the island and it can even snow on the highest peaks.
-Don't forget to bring a raincoat, rainy days are rare in February, but the wind can be very humid.
+It is advisable to pack warm clothes in your suitcase, especially if you plan to visit the Tramuntana mountains.
+The climate there is considerably colder than in the flat areas of the island and it can even snow on the highest peaks.
+Don't forget to pack some waterproof clothing.
+Rainy days are rare in February, but the wind can be very damp.

 Mallorca| ©Paul